PaulTreanor/Timetable-User-Interface/README.md

 ## React.js Timetable interface

-A timetable front end built using React.js and Bootstrap.
+A timetable front-end built using React.js and Bootstrap.